Meet the Innkeepers

 Katherine Lemay Brown

-Highlights of her career include being a member of the Commission for Women in Combat, a senior fellow at the Library of Congress, and Commander of the Air Force Element in the Defense Intelligence Agency.
+Highlights of her career include being a member of the Commission for Women in Combat, a senior fellow at the Library of Congress, and Commander of the Joint Force Element in the Defense Intelligence Agency.
 Katherine Brown holds a Bachelors’ Degree in Language Arts from Arkansas State University and a Masters’ Degree in Human Resource Management from Central Michigan University.
 She is a graduate of the Washington School of Protocol, and is a certified protocol/civility instructor.
 She trained with Chef Victor Matthews of the Paragon Culinary School.
 Katherine is on the Board of Advisors, Camden Military Academy.

 Dr. Bruce Brown